ordinaryseeker/open-religion/_pages/in-a-nutshell.md

 <a href="https://en.wikipedia.org/wiki/Timeline_of_scientific_discoveries">https://en.wikipedia.org/wiki/Timeline_of_scientific_discoveries</a>

 For most of human history, change in most people's life was slow.
-The life of your grandmother or grandfather might not have been very different than your own life.
+To a person living a 1000 years ago, the life of their parents might not have been very different from their own life.
 And in those circumstances it may even have been the wise thing to do to follow their advice blindly.
 But the past hundred years have changed things dramatically and the change is only accelerating.
 Its time to keep an open mind.
 <h3>References</h3>
 <!--more-->